ColdGrub1384/Pyto/Extensions/README.md

 ## Dependencies

 Some libraries like `lxml` have dependencies.
 The `lxml-deps` framework contains the symbols for `libxml2` and `libxslt`.
 So, given a module called `a.b._c`, the framework `a-deps.framework` will be loaded.

+# Bitcode loading

+C Extensions can also be loaded from LLVM IR code.
+They are interpreted with the 'lli' interpreter.
+They can be placed in a package like any OS, but a main() function must be injected.

+The app cannot call functions from the interpreter without crashing, so the interpreter waits for the app to send a pointer of a function and its arguments and run it itself.
+The arguments and the return value are send through global variables.